awsdocs/amazon-personalize-developer-guide/doc_source/first-time-user.md

 1. **[Getting started](getting-started.md)** – In this section you get started using Amazon Personalize with a simple movie dataset\.
 Complete these tutorials to get hands\-on experience with Amazon Personalize\.
 You can choose to either get started with a Domain dataset group or a Custom dataset group:
    +  To get started creating a Domain dataset group, complete the [Getting started prerequisites](gs-prerequisites.md) and then start the tutorials in [Getting started with a Domain dataset group](getting-started-domain.md)\.
-   +  To get started with a Custom dataset group, complete the [Getting started prerequisites](gs-prerequisites.md) and then start the tutorials in [Getting started with a Custom dataset group](getting-started-custom.md)\.
+   +  To get started with a Custom dataset group, complete the [Getting started prerequisites](gs-prerequisites.md) and then start the tutorials in [Getting started with a Domain dataset group](getting-started-domain.md)\.

 1. Depending on your application, complete either of the following sections:
    + **[Domain dataset groups](domain-dataset-groups.md)** – If you have a streaming video or ecommerce application, follow the procedures in this section to create a Domain dataset group and recommenders for your use cases\.
 These procedures build upon what you learned when completing the Domain dataset group getting started exercises\.
 They provide more in\-depth information about recommenders and domain use cases\.